Always borrow from a pessimist – they never expect to get it back!

 If you are a pessimist, you can help yourself by doing something you find a stretch every day.
 If you have doubt about how something will work out, give it your best.
 And know this, optimists can be just as harmful to an organization as a pessimist.
 Taken to extreme, they can ignore all the danger signs.
 You see those signs, so make a plan to minimize the danger and go ahead and try.

-A pessimistic blogger (his blog is called “Second Impulse” – he made me smile!) made a good point about managing pessimists like himself.
+In a since deleted post, a self-confessed pessimistic blogger made a good point about managing pessimists like himself.
 Leaders must understand that a pessimist’s fear that bad things will happen is not the same as the pessimist wanting bad things to happen.
-And just to show that pessimists can really surprise us, he has a bucket list!
-Because he’s never said it before, I think he would really like to say, just once for the experience, “Life is good.”
+And just to show that pessimists can really surprise us, he had a bucket list!